top of page

 That is not to say that he carries the show, former MMA fighter Gina Carano as Cara Dune, a former rebel soldier turned mercenary, and veteran actor Carl Weathers as Greef Karga, the leader of a bounty hunter guild play these recurring roles in the series to perfection.

-Each casting choice in The Mandalorian serves to help with world-building and making the audience feel as though we are viewing a diverse, living universe without any glaring errors that I could find.
+Each casting choice in The Mandalorian serves to help with world-building and make the audience feel as though we are viewing a diverse, living universe without any glaring errors that I could find.

 Gina Carano